 TV review samples and series reviews

-Unless noted otherwise, CNET HDTV reviews are based on one reviewer's hands-on experience with a single particular sample of one model.
-While our experiences are usually representative of other samples with the same name by the same manufacturer, we can't always be sure of that since performance can vary somewhat from sample to sample -- particularly if newer samples receive updated firmware, or if manufacturers make changes without updating the model name.
+CNET TV reviews are based on one reviewer's hands-on experience with a single sample of one model and size.
+While our experiences are usually representative, we can't always be sure of that since performance can vary from sample to sample -- particularly if newer samples receive updated firmware, or if manufacturers make changes without updating the model name.
 We typically review models as quickly as possible, so we often receive early versions of firmware that are sometimes corrected later.
-However, we never review pre-production samples.
-All of the samples used in CNET HDTV reviews represent, as far as we can tell, shipping models.
+However, we never review preproduction samples.
+All of the samples used in CNET TV reviews represent, as far as we can tell, shipping models.

-It's worth noting that CNET obtains most of its review samples directly from manufacturers, typically by an editor asking a public relations representative for the desired model.
-This, unfortunately, can lead to manufacturers sending nonrepresentative samples, or even tampering with the units before they are sent, to help ensure more-positive reviews.
+CNET obtains most of its review samples directly from manufacturers, typically by an editor asking a public relations representative for the desired model.
+This, unfortunately, can lead to manufacturers sending non-representative samples, or even tampering with the units before they're sent, to help ensure better reviews.
 If we spot a blatant case of tampering, we'll note it in the review, but we can't always prove it (and in case you're wondering, no, we've never spotted a case of tampering that we could prove enough to mention in a review).
-If a manufacturer cannot ship us a sample or doesn't want us to review a particular set, we sometimes buy the model in question ourselves.
+If a manufacturer can't ship a sample or doesn't want us to review a particular set, we sometimes buy the model in question ourselves.

 We strive to consistently test all TVs we review using the procedure below.
 In cases where not all of the tests are followed, we'll note the missing items in the review.